 Keur Djiguene Yi is unique in having Dr. Faye, a female OBGYN, as its doctor and director.
 Because of cultural and religious traditions in Senegal, many men will not permit their wives to see a male gynecologist, who are the majority in Dakar.
 Many women also prefer to see a female doctor.

 In early 2017, due to patient demand, we added a part-time pediatrician to the staff of Keur Djiguene Yi.
 Mothers who were coming to the center often brought their children along, and sometimes those children needed care.
 Dr. Faye provided it, but it soon became apparent that everyone would be better served if there were a pediatrician at the center.
 We are thrilled that we have added this service to Keur Djiguene Yi.

-Dr. Faye’s goals, which Le Korsa wholeheartedly supports, are to open the center full-time and at full-capacity, which would entail hiring a second female gynecologist; and further renovating the space to provide a play-area for children, as well as a conference room for meetings, trainings and workshops.
+Dr. Faye’s ultimate goals, which Le Korsa wholeheartedly supports, are to open the center at full-capacity, which would entail hiring a full-time second female gynecologist; and further renovating the space to provide a play-area for children, as well as a conference room for meetings, trainings and workshops.